multivac61/cgol/README.md

 The changes of life
 -----------
-The program starts of by making a matrix at random using the user defined chance of life and displays them in the console.
-Then it calculates future matrices after Conway's rules (http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and displays them in the console.
+The program starts of by making a matrix at random using the user defined "chance of life" parameter and displays it in the console.
+Future life is then calculated after (Conway's rules)[http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life] and displays them in the console.